Aru va`en: A Keeping of the Troth

 He looked at us as one looks at rain after drought: with grief and recognition.

-Behind him, the White Moon sank lower.
+Behind him, the White Moon sank lower but did not vanish.

 Above him, the Black Sun climbed.